mgumz/alock/README.txt

 DESCRIPTION
 -----------
-'alock' locks the X server till the user enters a password at the keyboard.
-If the authentification was successful the X server is unlocked and the user can continue to work.
+'alock' locks the X server until the user enters the correct password at the keyboard.
+If the authentification was successful, the X server is unlocked and the user can continue to work.

 'alock' does not provide fancy animations like 'xlock' and 'xscreensaver' and never will.
-Its just for locking the current X session.
+It's just for locking the current X session.

+When 'alock' is started it just waits for the first keypress.
+This first keypress is to indicate that the user now wants to type in the password.
+A colored frame is draw around the screen and the user can now type in his password.
+If it was typed in incorrectly, the colored frame turns red and the user has to wait a certain timeout.
+Then he can activate the typeing mode again.

 OPTIONS
 -------